66flags/inline-syscall/README.md

-# direct-create_syscall
+# direct-syscall

-A simple direct create_syscall wrapper written in C++ with compatibility for x86 and x64 programs.
+A simple direct syscall wrapper written in C++ with compatibility for x86 and x64 programs.